 - Activate Endpoint Protection – Activate the recommendations option for endpoint protection for virtual systems.
 When this is enabled, Microsoft Azure Security center suggests endpoint security be provisioned for all MS Windows virtual systems.
 This is to identify and eliminate spyware, viruses, and other malicious products.

 - Activate JIT Network Access – Activate the option of JIT Network access for virtual systems.
-When this is enabled, the Security center automatically locks the internal traffic to client’s Azure virtual system by coding an NSG standard.
+When this is enabled, the Security center automatically locks the internal traffic to the client’s Azure virtual system by coding an NSG standard.
 Clients have to choose the ports on the virtual systems to which inbound traffic must be locked down.

-- Endpoint Protection Installation – Installation of endpoint protection machines offers real-time security capability, which helps in identification and removal of spyware, viruses, and other malicious products, with configurable warning notifications if in case unwanted attempts are detected by the security system.
+- Endpoint Protection Installation – Installation of endpoint protection machines offers real-time security capability, which helps in the identification and removal of spyware, viruses, and other malicious products, with configurable warning notifications if in case unwanted attempts are detected by the security system.

 - Installation Latest OS Patch for VMs – Make sure that the OS patches for virtual machines are updated with their latest version.
 Linux and Windows VMs should be availed updated for:

 - Enhancing general stability of apps or an OS